Kor746/DanCrawler/dancrawler/README.md

 =================================================================================

-Afterthoughts:
+####UPDATES####

+I have implemented 'python dancrawler.py' as a subprocess on view.py.

+1. Run 'python manage.py runserver'

+2. Just refresh the page if you want to update the news/tweets.
+It should take approx 3-4 seconds.

+####Afterthoughts####:

-Hopefully, I can find the time to make the UI prettier, clean up the tweets and articles from tags and escape characters, and deploy it on a hosted server.
+Hopefully, I can find the time to make the UI prettier, deploy it on a hosted server.
 I tried using heroku's free service, but they only support PostGreSQL, which I may eventually port it to.
 Make Crawling Great Again!